Pérez hits 2-run HR as Royals roll to 9-1 win over White Sox

 Royals starter Carlos Hernández (3-1) yielded only two hits over five innings in beating the White Sox for the second time in seven days.
 Hernández has allowed six hits while striking out 10 in his last 11 innings against Chicago.

-Pérez launched his 27th homer in the third, tying his career high previously accomplished in 2017 and 2018.
+Pérez launched his 27th homer in the third, tying a career high previously accomplished in 2017 and 2018.

+“Seriously, I don’t think about it,” Pérez said.
+“I worry more about my defense and try to call a good game.”

 Edward Olivares hit his second homer in three games, a solo shot in the second off Chicago starter Lucas Giolito.
 Michael A. Taylor led off the fourth with a homer against Giolito (8-8) and made a diving catch in center field to rob Cesar Hernandez of a hit in the sixth.